emanuel-sol/starknet-cairo-101/README.md

 Each smart contract is an exercise/puzzle - which outlines a feature of the Cairo Smart contract language.
 Completing the exercise will credit you with points, in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
 ​
-This workshop focuses on *reading* Cairo code and StarkNet smart contracts, in order to understand its syntax.
+&nbsp;This workshop focuses on *reading* Cairo code and StarkNet smart contracts, in order to understand its syntax.
 You do not need to code or install anything on your machine in order to follow and complete it.
 ​
-Getting started (doing the first two exercises) will take you some time, in order to get into the tutorial.
+&nbsp;Getting started (doing the first two exercises) will take you some time, in order to get into the tutorial.
 Hang on!
 Once there, things will flow more easily.
 You're learning!
 ​
-This workshop is the first in a serie that will cover broad smart contract concepts (writing and deploying ERC20/ERC721, bridging assets, L1 <-> L2 messaging...).
+&nbsp;This workshop is the first in a series that will cover broad smart contract concepts (writing and deploying ERC20/ERC721, bridging assets, L1 <-> L2 messaging...).
 Interested in helping writing those?
 [Reach out](https://twitter.com/HenriLieutaud)!
 ​